Valer7a/Analysis-of-Political-Books-Network/README.md

 To obtain similar results, we see that we need a very high probability that a not neutral book is connected to another one of the same type, instead a very lower one is needed for books of the opposite type.
 Moreover, the connection is asymmetric in the probabilities.
 For example, the probability of a neutral node to be connected to the other types is set as 0.4, instead the probability of a liberal or conservative node to be connected to a neutral one is 0.009.

-Slides summarize the processes and results.
+"Slides.pdf" summarizes the processes and results.

 The reported data "polbooks1.txt" can be found on: http://www.orgnet.com/, V. Krebs, unpublished.